 Technology and Intellectual Property

 The UAE’s 0% withholding tax on royalties, combined with favorable treaty provisions, makes it an attractive jurisdiction for IP holding structures.
-In practice, we’ve found that technology companies can achieve significant tax efficiencies by centralizing IP ownership in UAE entities while maintaining substance requirements.
+In practice, we’ve found that technology companies can achieve significant efficiencies by centralizing IP ownership in UAE entities while maintaining ESR substance and arm’s-length licensing.

 Financial Services and Investment Management